elin-rafferty/DES310-Project/README.md

 About:
 The game is a top down rogue like with element of survival and resource management.
 The game utilises tilemaps to create a seamless environment.
 It will have a detailed pixelated art style.
-Our game consists of three runs which each last a maximum of 5 minutes.
+Our game will consist of three runs which each last a maximum of 5 minutes.
 Each run is different with one being an indoor map, one being an outdoor map and last being a boss match.
 Between each run is a hub where you can relax and sort your inventory, storage and buy possibly items from the traders shop.

+Currently it contains the main hub and one run.

 To Play:
 You double left-click on the build which has the the game name and inky (squid) on it.
 It will then take you to the main menu.